aiven/aiven-docs/docs/products/kafka/howto/connect-with-nodejs.md

             1. Select **SASL** as the **Authentication Method**
             2. Next to *CA Certificate*, click **Download** and save the `ca.pem` file
-            3. Note the *Password* required for the SASL, we\'ll need it for authentication
+            3. Note the *Password* required for the SASL, we'll need it for authentication

 :::note